johannabid/monaandlisa/README.md

 ## Description

 Main purpose of the project is dealing with API and creating dynamic sites.
-My focus is design.
+I've been focusing on simple design and continuity.
 The text is explementary since this is a fictive site.
+The homepage have a carousel with the latest post.
+Contact page has a form that requires the user to fill in the correct information for it to be sent.
+The user will be informed with alert messages if not the right information has been added.

+My api calls for fetching blog posts and directing them to the specific post are not at the moment functioning.
+This issue will be fixed.
+The design carousel has per speaking a horizontal scroll function that will be fixed.

 ## Built With

-Visual Studio Code, HTML, CSS and JS
+HTML, CSS and JS

 ## Getting Started